jgpws/the-m-x/readme.txt

 == Changelog ==

 = 1.2.4 April 1 2020 =
 Added Colorbox option to block galleries.
-Adjusted CSS for the Gallery block to look more similar to standard gallery.
+Adjusted CSS for the Gallery block and Tiled Gallery to look more similar to the standard gallery.
 Used jQuery selectors to specify the difference between a link to an image or attachment page in Colorbox, eliminating the need to overwrite this functionality from the Customizer.

 = 1.2.3 February 19 2020 =
 Fixed issue where social media panel in mobile did not have a background color.